Editorial

 Can time-tracking software integrate with existing accounting systems?

-Most modern time-tracking platforms integrate with QuickBooks, Xero, and other accounting software to eliminate double-entry; look for tools that sync billable hours directly to invoices and push project costs to general ledgers automatically.
+Most modern time-tracking platforms convert tracked billable hours into precise invoices with support for exporting to QuickBooks, Xero, and custom invoice templates to eliminate double-entry; look for tools that sync billable hours directly to invoices and push project costs to general ledgers automatically.
 This saves hours of manual reconciliation every billing cycle.

 How accurate does time tracking need to be for engineering projects?

-For fixed-fee projects, firms should track time in 15-minute increments to spot budget overruns early; for time-and-materials contracts, 6-minute increments are standard for legal billing requirements.
-The key is consistency: pick an increment that works for contracts and stick with it across all projects and team members.
+For engineering projects, firms should use a consistent time-entry increment that helps them catch budget drift early and match contract requirements.
+Pick an increment that works for contracts and stick with it across all projects and team members.

 Join 15,000+ A&E Readers